 For me, hiking is pure joy and a deep harmony with the surrounding nature.
 I feel great and small at the same time.
 Ready to climb steep and narrow trails.
 And humble, facing the majestic mountaintops around me.
 As much as I love to walk for hours without meeting anybody I am always looking forward to reach the Refugi de Tossal Verds.
 For GR 221 hikers it’s a wonderful place to stay overnight, but you may also just pause for a snack and a cool drink.
 Sitting on the terrace I marvel at the Puig d’Alaró and swap stories with other wanderers coming from Lluc, Orient or Sóller.

 Going full circle you follow the water pipe on your way back.
-The water is collected and stored in the high mountains, a vital source of life for the island just as the Mediterranean Sea.
+The water is collected and stored in the high mountains, a vital source of life for the island just like the Mediterranean Sea.